Zeb-0/General/Load_Balancer/Tasks.md

 Debian/Ubuntu HAProxy packages

 # Tasks
-0. Double the number of webservers mandatory
+## 0. Double the number of webservers
-Score: 33.33% (Checks completed: 33.33%)
 In this first task you need to configure web-02 to be identical to web-01.
 Fortunately, you built a Bash script during your web server project, and they’ll now come in handy to easily configure web-02.
 Remember, always try to automate your work!

 Since we’re placing our web servers behind a load balancer for this project, we want to add a custom Nginx response header.
 The goal here is to be able to track which web server is answering our HTTP requests, to understand and track the way a load balancer works.
 More in the coming tasks.